Skip to main content

 • Inquire about recent history of sunburns, pregnancy, skin trauma, or emotional stress.

-• Family history of premature graying, vitiligo, and autoimmune disorders
+• Discuss family history of premature graying, vitiligo, and autoimmune disorders.

 TREATMENT